Marital Stability With Committed Couples: A Revealed Preference Analysis: Introduction

-Unlike much of the previous research, we focus on the case where some couples are committed.\footnote{ A notable exception is \citealp{sun2021efficiency}, who consider a more general equilibrium concept in the context of non-transferable utility matching in the labor market. } We present a nonparametric structural characterization of household consumption under the assumption of marital stability with committed couples.
-We assume that committed couples can divorce only if both partners agree while non-committed couples can divorce unilaterally.
-In providing the empirical implications of marital stability, we consider two cases depending on whether committed couples can promise transfer to their current partners to ensure their agreement to divorce.
-Next, we provide theoretical insights into the empirical bite of our characterizations.
-We start by investigating the issue of rationalizability of a dataset.
-Rationalizability corresponds to the necessary conditions such that a model could potentially be rejected by data.
+This paper presents a revealed preference characterization of household consumption under the assumption of marital stability with commitment.
+Unlike most of the previous research which assumes that all couples can divorce unilaterally, we allow couples to be committed.\footnote{ A notable exception is \citealp{sun2021efficiency}, who study senior level job matching market with committed agents in an non-transferable utility (NTU) framework.
+However, our study is the first to analyze marriage matching with committed couples in an imperfectly transferable utility (ITU) framework. \citealp{browning2014economics} provide an overview of the literature on stable matching on the marriage market.
+See also \citealp{chiappori2016econometrics} for an overview on the literature on the econometric of matching models. } In our framework, committed couples can divorce only if both partners agree, whereas non-committed couples can divorce unilaterally.
+To explore the testable implications of marital stability, we analyze two scenarios: one where committed couples can make transfers to secure agreement for divorce, and one where they cannot.
+We then provide theoretical insights into the empirical bite of our characterizations.
+We begin by investigating the issue of rationalizability of a data set, which involves determining the necessary conditions under which the model could be rejected by the data.
 We find that if there is no price variation across counterfactual matches and if individual incomes are the same inside and outside marriages, then violations of the model can only come from non-committed couples.
-We also study whether the characterizations can be of use for identifying intrahousehold allocations.
-We show that indentifiability of intrahousehold allocations of committed couples requires the dataset to have price variation for private goods across potential matches.
+Next, we investigate whether the characterizations can be of use for identifying intrahousehold allocations.
+We show that indentifiability of intrahousehold allocations of committed couples requires the data set to have price variation for private goods across potential matches.